 Electrical current in Belgium is 230 volts, 50Hz.
-European-style two-pin plugs with receptacle and male grounding pin can be used.
+Standard European-style two-pin plugs will work.
+Three pin plugs, with a male grounding pin, can also be used.

 The Flemish, in the north, speak Dutch (60% of the population); the Walloons in the south speak French (40%).
 Brussels is bilingual, the majority of citizens speaking French.
 In the east there is a small German-speaking community.
 English is also spoken.